ricargoes/liitaf/gd/bible/en/progression.md

 all of them can get emotionally involved with the player, even if they conspire to make him stop ascending in the ranks.
 ## Full game structure
-The game is broken into five days.
+The game is broken into four days.
 There are 3 sections in each day.

-The academy section is were the NPC scenes are shown to the player.
+The academy section is were the NPC scenes are available to the player.
 This section is subsequently divided in three class periods with passing periods in between, a pre-class period and an after-class period.
 The passings, pre-class and after-class are the periods (4 in total) when the player can pick a single location/character and topic to interact.
+The player can also study instead of interact with the NPCs in this periods.

 After school, there is an extra curricular activity section.
 The first day, only the "Study" activity is present and the player has to do it.
 The next